-Lenders Mortgage Insurance (LMI) is an insurance that covers the lender if a borrower fails to keep up with their mortgage.
-It allows borrowers with smaller deposits to qualify for larger loans, as lenders are more willing to lend money to 'high-risk borrowers' if the insurance policy covers the risk of default.
-LMI has historically been a feature of Australia's property market.
-Still, as homeowners are increasingly looking for ways to avoid paying LMI, it's rapidly being replaced by new services such as OwnHome's Deposit Boost Loans.
+Lenders Mortgage Insurance (LMI) is an insurance policy that covers the lender if you, the borrower, fail to keep up with your home loan repayments.
+It may allow borrowers with smaller deposits to qualify for a home loan, as lenders are more willing to lend money to 'high-risk borrowers' if the insurance policy covers the risk of default.
+LMI was originally founded in the 1960's as a Government policy, and has remained largely unchanged since then.
+Critics of LMI say it is costly, and best avoided, which is why it is rapidly being replaced by new services such as OwnHome's Deposit Boost Loans.

 When does lenders mortgage insurance apply?